laravel/docs/errors.md

 		//
 	});

-If you have several exception handlers, they should be defined from most generic to most specific.
-So, for example, a handler that handles all exceptions of type `Exception` should be defined before a custom exception type such as `Illuminate\Encryption\DecryptException`.
+If you have several exception handlers, they should be defined from most specific to most generic.
+So, for example, a handler that handles a specific exception such as `Illuminate\Encryption\DecryptException` should be defined before a generic exception type such as `Exception`.

+If you'd rather define your error handlers from most generic to most specific, use `App::pushError()` instead of `App::error()`.

 <a name="http-exceptions"></a>
 ## HTTP Exceptions